frickjack/littleware/Notes/explanation/littleArchitecture.md

 assigns a project to a cell at API activation time.
 A new cell should be introduced whenever the load on an existing cell reaches a level that requires the cell to scale up and out.
-Different API's may each require a different mix of resources (kafka nodes, cassandra nodes, compute nodes, storage, etc).

 Each API activated for a project has a robot account associated with it that gives the API the permissions it needs to interact with other API's (like IAM).